 “You young people,” Cara shook her head, “I don’t know where you get all that energy from!”

-Hank leaned forward to smile at her.
+Hank leaned around Callie to smile at Cara.
 “From your cooking, Gramma, where else?”

 Cara smiled back and blushed.